torchipeppo/p3-clock-for-cinnamon/files/p3-clock@torchipeppo/po/README.md

 ### "None"
 This appears when "Custom countdown" is selected in the configuration but there is no target date set in the "Data" page.

+Also note that same word also appears in the dropdown menu for the "Emoji display" and "Caption display" settings.
+If this turns out to be especially jarring for your language, please open an issue or a pull request.

 ### "Temp"
 This is short for "Temperature".